 Normal body temperature varies from person to person and throughout the day.
 Normal body temperature is highest in children who are preschool aged.
-Several studies have documented that peak temperature tends to be in the afternoon and is highest at about 18 to 24 months of age when many normal healthy children have a temperature of 101° F. However, fever usually is defined as a core body (rectal) temperature ≥ 38.0° C (100.4° F).
+Several studies have documented that peak temperature tends to be in the afternoon and is highest at about 18 to 24 months of age when many normal healthy children have a temperature as high as 38.3° C (101° F).
+However, fever usually is defined as a core body (rectal) temperature ≥ 38.0° C (100.4° F).

 Significance of fever depends on clinical context rather than peak temperature; some minor illnesses cause high fever, whereas some serious illnesses cause only a mild temperature elevation.
 Although parental assessment is frequently clouded by fear of fever, the history of a temperature taken at home should be considered equivalent to a temperature taken in the office.

 (See also Fever in Adults Fever Fever is an elevated body temperature that occurs when the body's thermostat (located in the hypothalamus) resets at a higher temperature, primarily in response to an infection.
 Elevated body... read more .)

 Fever occurs in response to the release of endogenous pyrogenic mediators called cytokines (in particular interleukin-1 [IL-1]).
 Cytokines stimulate the production of prostaglandins by the hypothalamus; prostaglandins readjust and elevate the temperature set point.